 Dear Cashing In,

 I keep reading about the Chase Freedom card.
-It sounds like a good deal because you get 5 percent cash back in different categories.
+It sounds like a good deal because you get 5% cash back in different categories.
 Should I get that card?
 What’s the catch? – Brian

 Still, before you get too excited about cash back in these categories, there is a little more to the story that you should know.

-- It has no annual fee, which is another draw.
+- It has no annual fee.

 Just keep in mind that if you use the Chase Freedom, the rewards you earn on those bonus categories are limited to $300 a year.